virtustilus/health-diary/WINDOWS_PREPARE.md

 Go to top left icon (Explorer) and click "Open Folder" button.
 Find and go inside Health-diary and click "Choose folder".
+The path should be like "Disk C: > Users > YOUNAME > Projects > health-diary".
 Now at the left you should to see this structure:

     - health-diary